Gamma Leonis

-Gamma Leonis (γ Leonis, abbreviated Gamma Leo, γ Leo), also named Algieba /æl'dZiːb@/, is a binary star system in the constellation of Leo.
-In 2009, a planetary companion around the primary was announced.
+Gamma Leonis, also named Algieba /æl'dZiːb@/, is a binary star system in the constellation of Leo, made up of two red giants.
+The primary star is orbited by one known exoplanet.

 Nomenclature

-γ Leonis (Latinised to Gamma Leonis) is the star's Bayer designation.
+γ Leonis (Latinised to Gamma Leonis, abbreviated Gamma Leo, γ Leo) is the star's Bayer designation.
 The A and B components of the binary are often referred to as γ1 Leonis and γ2 Leonis, respectively.

 It also bore the traditional name Algieba or Al Gieba, which originated from the Arabic الجبهة Al-Jabhah, meaning 'the forehead' (despite this meaning, the star actually appears in the mane of Leo).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Algieba for this star.